Greater Glasgow: Transport

-In 1973, the Greater Glasgow Passenger Transport Executive (later Strathclyde Passenger Transport Executive from 1983 and Strathclyde Passenger Transport Authority from 1996) was created to take over control of Glasgow Corporation Transport (which included the Glasgow Subway).
-Following local government reorganisation in 1975, control subsequently passed to Strathclyde Regional Council.
+In 1973, the Greater Glasgow Passenger Transport Executive, later the Strathclyde Passenger Transport Executive from 1983, and Strathclyde Passenger Transport Authority from 1996, was created to take over control of Glasgow Corporation Transport, which included the Glasgow Subway.
+Following local government reorganisation in 1975, control passed to Strathclyde Regional Council.
 The former PTE is now a regional transport partnership known as Strathclyde Partnership for Transport, with most responsibilities being passed to Transport Scotland.

-The city is served by the only metro system in Scotland, the Glasgow Subway; and by two international airports, Glasgow Prestwick Airport and Glasgow Airport.Strathclyde is also served by the largest suburban rail network in the UK outside of London.
+Glasgow is served by the only metro system in Scotland, the Glasgow Subway; and by two international airports, Glasgow Prestwick Airport and Glasgow Airport.
+Glasgow is also served by the largest suburban rail network in the UK outside of London.

 Glasgow City Region

 The Glasgow City Region is a collection of local authorities clustered around Glasgow.
+It is a partnership of eight councils focused on economic growth.
+It has no independent legal status.
 The eight constituent authorities are: